courselabs/docker/hackathon/README.md

 </details><br/>

-When you're done you should be able to browse to port 8080 on your cluster and see this:
+When you're done you should be able to browse to http://localhost:8080 and see this:

 ![](/img/widgetario-solution-1.png)

 <details>
   <summary>Solution</summary>

-If you didn't get part 1 finished, you can check out the sample solution from `hackathon/solution-part-1`.
+If you didn't get part 1 finished, you can check out the sample solution from [hackathon/solution-part-1](/hackathon/solution-part-1/docker-compose.yml).

 Deploy the sample solution and you can continue to part 2: